 Top Related Questions:

-What's the difference between battery & plug-in door chime: When referencing wireless chimes, the difference is in the receiver.
-Both categories use a battery operated push button, but plug-in chime use a receiver than plugs into a standard wall outlet, while battery operated ones use batteries to power the receiver.
+What's the difference between a battery & plug-in door chime: When referencing wireless chimes, the difference is in the receiver.
+Both categories use a battery operated push button, but plug-in chime use a receiver than plugs into a standard wall outlet.
+Battery operated systems use batteries to power the receiver.
 In many cases, you can mix and match battery powered and plug-in receivers when manufactured by the same company (check with us first!)

 Do I need a wireless or wired chime?
 Great question that's often asked.
 Wired systems typically mean the push button is wired to the receiver.
 Wireless systems use radio signals between the push button and the receiver.
 For a more detailed explanation, see our informative article "Wired vs. Wireless Doorbell."

 What are long range chimes?
 Most residential chimes have a range of up to 150 ft. from transmitter (push button) to the receiver.
 This is line of site, with no interference.
 Larger homes, businesses with thick concrete walls require more power, which is where longer-range products are necessary.

 How can I hear my existing wired system better?
 Extend-a-chimes, or extenders are great options.
 A small transmitter wires into your existing chime transformer and when the button is pressed, this transmitter sends a wireless signal to a battery powered or plug-in receiver.
 This allows you to place new receivers throughout your home to allow you to hear the chime better.

 The first step is to identify the problem, ie., what part is not working correctly.
 If you determine the push button is broken, see our article about replacing it here.
 If the wired chime itself is broken, take a look at this reference article here.